Beaches Zihuatanejo Mexico

 La Playa Principal, which is the public beach located in front of the town.
-The local fisherman beach their skiffs here during the day.
+The local fisherman beaches their skiffs here during the day.
 They fish at night and in the morning display and sell their catch to the local market and restaurants.

 At the north end of the beach is El Muelle Municipal (Municipal Pier), one of the town’s most distinctive landmarks.
 Near the entrance one can find the El Museo Arqueológico de la Costa Grande, a tiny museum.

 The Pier is where you can catch a boat to Playa Las Gatas (or where you can find your way to and from your cruise ship).
-Playa Principal isn’t the best choice for swimming or lounging due to all boats and fisherman and assorted comings and goings, not to mention the fact that it’s at the mouth of the canal where rainwater goes running off into the bay.
+Playa Principal isn’t the best choice for swimming or lounging due to all boats and fishers and assorted comings and goings, not to mention that it’s at the mouth of the canal where rainwater goes running off into the bay.

-For one, the sand here tends to be hard and wet and it's very rocky in places.What it is great for is admiring the ocean and the bay from the seaside walkway which is pretty spectacular.
-The beach itself is a great place to play or bodyboard in the bay's roughest, yet safe waves.
+A short walk from Playa Principal is Playa La Madera, which means “Wood Beach” in English.
+The 2 km long beach is popular mainly because it’s close to downtown and nearby residential areas.
+Still, truth be told, it isn’t nearly as attractive and appealing as La Ropa or Las Gatas for more typical beach activities.
+For one, the sand here tends to be hard and wet, and it's very rocky in places.
+It is great for admiring the ocean and the bay from the seaside walkway, which is pretty spectacular.
+The beach itself is a great place to play or bodyboard in the bay's roughest yet safe waves.
 The break can be pretty strong.
-The beach area is a bit rustic, at times stunning, and at other other times just a bit dumpy.
+The beach area is a bit rustic, at times stunning, and at other times just a bit stumpy.

-Another of our favorite spots, Playa Las Gatas is a great place for swimming and snorkeling and lounging in the sun.
+Another of our favorite spots, Playa Las Gatas, is a great place for swimming and snorkeling and lounging in the sun.
 It’s one of the few spots on the Pacific Coast that boasts the gorgeous turquoise water most often seen around the Caribbean.

-Adventure seekers may consider a package expedition by hiring a fishing boat, stopping to fish en route and landing on the island with enough time to snorkel while one of the restaurants grills your catch.
+Adventure seekers may consider a package expedition by hiring a fishing boat, stopping to fish en route, and landing on the island with enough time to snorkel while one of the restaurants grills your catch.